Joedahms/Software-Engineering-Project/src/README.md

 ### urlFileParser.ts

 Contains functionality pertaining to parsing through the URLs passed though either
-a URL_FILE command line argument or the test suite
+a URL_FILE command line argument or the test suite.
 - Interface Repository: Data structure for storing Repo owners and names
 - Class urlFileParser: Used to parse the given URL file and give back owners
 and names of the repositories in the URL file.